kelseyhightower/vault-controller/docs/deployment-guide.md

 Expose the Vault Controller internally to the cluster:

 ```
-kubectl create -f services/vault-controller.yaml
+kubectl create -n vault-controller -f services/vault-controller.yaml
 ```

-At this point the Vault Controller will be accessible to other Pods in the default namespace at the following address:
+At this point the Vault Controller will be accessible to other Pods in the `vault-controller` namespace at the following address:

 ```
 http://vault-controller